Updated April 13, 2023

-Before getting into the details of the git tag, let me give you a brief introduction to Git and why it’s so popular and useful.
-Git is a tool for distributed control not only used by product managers and developers but also data scientists to manage the source code development of the program and its history.
-In this article, we’ll get to know more about Git’s concept of tagging and how and when the git tag command is used.
+Before getting into the details of the Git Checkout Tag, let me give you a brief introduction to Git and why it’s so popular and useful.
+Git is a tool for distributed control used by product managers, developers, and data scientists to manage the program’s source code development and history.
+This article will get to know more about Git’s concept of tagging and how and when the git tag command is used.

 What is Git Tag?

 Tags are references that point to some particular points in Git history.
-It is mainly used to snapshot a particular point in the past and to mark the version of the release (e.g. v0.0.1).
+It is mainly used to snapshot a particular point in the past and mark the release version (e.g. v0.0.1).
 It’s like a branch that does not change.
 They also do not have an additional history of commits.
 Let’s start by learning how to create new tags.